mmhorst/top10/README.md

 This will download all NLTK data and required packages onto your machine.

 ## Deployment:
+After installing the requirements file and the setup file, Top 10 is ready to scrape and analyze tweets.
 To use Top 10, run the following command:
 ```
 python3 gettweets.py
 ```